AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 types.
 This means that `{x : A} → B` types are proper function types, differing from explicit functions only in that lambdas and applications are given by elaboration by default, not by the programmer.
-Agda has such function type, but its elaborator is rather weak in relation to it.
+Agda has such function type, but its elaborator handles it rather weakly.
 This manifests to Agda users as situations where implicit lambdas have to be written out manually.

 A simple example where Agda cannot correctly insert implicit lambdas: